kbat/mag/README.md

 ```

 The material numbers can be chosen arbitrarily.
 Currently, they
-currently correspond to the material numbers used in
+correspond to the material numbers used in
 [CombLayer](https://github.com/sansell/comblayer).